- Hands-on activity ideas

 Food is an important part of culture and can provide a connection to a person’s family or country.

-You can have an impact on the children in your childcare centre.
-Take time to celebrate cultural food practices.
-By exposing children to cooking and food activities, they will learn about foods from different cultural backgrounds.
+You can have an impact on the children in your childcare centre by taking time to celebrate cultural food practices.
+By exposing children to diverse cooking and food activities, they will gain broader knowledge about food from around the world.
 These activities don’t need to be complicated.
 Here are a few ideas to get you started:

 - Brainstorm dishes originating from other countries.
 Link those recipes to ingredients children may already be eating.
 For example, some children may not have tried tacos before, yet they may be familiar with chicken, cheese and sour cream.

 - Try a new dish on your menu once a month.
-Talk to the children about where the dish originates from and ask them to explore the dish using their 5 senses.
-For example, you can ask: What color is it?
-What does it smell like?
-What does it taste like?
+Talk to the children about where the dish originates from and ask them to notice smells and flavours during cooking and eating.

 Young children are naturally inclined to prefer flavours that are familiar to them.
 Be patient with children when you are exposing them to new foods and flavours.
 It can take up to 15 exposures to a food before a child becomes familiar with it.